matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Replace the `<GOVERNANCE-ADDRESS>` and `<WALLET-PRIVATE-KEY>` with the address of the L1 governance smart contract and the private key of the wallet that deployed the governance contract respectively.

 5. To interact with the zkSync bridge, we need its L1 address.
-While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that you can fetch the smart contract address dynamically.We recommended this approach, especially during the alpha testnet since regenesis may happen and contract addresses might change.
+While on mainnet you may want to set the address of the zkSync smart contract as an env variable or a constant, it is worth noticing that you can fetch the smart contract address dynamically.
+We recommended this approach if you're working on a testnet since regenesis may happen and contract addresses might change.

 ```ts
 // Imports